HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/enable_video_bridge.md

 *****Use these settings to force TCP only.*****

-If there is need to completely switch to the TCP protocol and remove support for UDP, then complete the settings above, remove JVB\_PORT in docker-compose.yaml file and remove the entry from .env file.
+If there is need to completely switch to the TCP protocol and remove support for UDP, then complete the settings above, remove JVB\_PORT in the docker-compose.yml file and remove the entry from .env file.

 ``` {#codeblock_cnw_qfj_5tb}
 # Video bridge